This document sets out our policy on equality and diversity.

 We will treat our clients fairly and equally at all times.

 We will not unlawfully discriminate against our clients.

-Where we decide not to accept instructions, this will not be based on any protected characteristics.
+We are generally free to decide whether to accept instructions from any particular client.
+Where we decide not to accept instructions this will not be based on any protected characteristics.

 We will take steps to ensure that we meet the diverse needs of our clients.
 Where necessary, we will devise procedures to deliver services that meet specific needs arising from clients’ ethnic or cultural background, gender, religion or belief, sexual orientation, disabilities, age or other relevant factors.
 We will do so only where this is permitted by the relevant anti-discrimination legislation.

 We will take seriously any complaint of discrimination by or on behalf of a client and act promptly to investigate.

 Equality and diversity in our dealings with third parties

 We will not unlawfully discriminate in our dealings with third parties.

 We will instruct barristers on the basis of their skills, experience and ability, taking into account factors such as specialist expertise and cost.
 We will not accept instructions from a client to select a barrister wholly or partly on the presence or absence of a protected characteristic.
 If necessary, we will cease to act.
 Where a client requests a specific barrister is instructed, we will discuss the suitability of the barrister with the client and advise appropriately.
 We will take the same approach when instructing other experts or third parties on the client’s behalf.

 Any reference in this policy to our suppliers includes suppliers of goods and services to the firm or our clients, regardless of the geographical location of the supplier.
 It also includes any outsourcing providers and other third parties involved in the provision of goods or services to the firm or our clients.